intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 publication of policies, procedures, guidelines, rules, and related information regarding the RFC Series as a whole.

-The Editorial Stream will be used only to specify and update policies, procedures, guidelines, rules, and related information regarding the RFC Series as a whole; no other use of the Editorial Stream is authorized by this memo and no other streams are so authorized.
+The Editorial Stream shall be used only to specify and update policies, procedures, guidelines, rules, and related information regarding the RFC Series as a whole; no other use of the Editorial Stream is authorized by this memo and no other streams are so authorized.
 This policy may be